-Editorial and Advertisement Offices: "Practical Wireless," George Newnes, Ltd., Tower House, Southampton Street, Strand, W.C.2.
-'Phone: Temple Bar 4363.
+Editorial and Advertisement Offices : "Practical Wireless," George Newnes, Ltd., Tower House, Southampton Street, Strand, W.C.2.
+'Phone : Temple Bar 4363.

 Telegrams: Newnes, Rand, London.
 Registered at the G.P.O. for transmission by Canadian Magazine Post.

 Registered at the G.P.O. for transmission by Canadian Magazine Post.
-The Editor will be pleased to consider articles of a practical nature suitable for publication in PRACTICAL WIRELESS.
+The Editor will be pleased to consider articles of a practical nature suitable for publication in PRACTICAL WIRFLESS.
 Such articles should be written on one side of the paper only, and should contain the name and address of the sender.
-While the Editor does not hold himself responsible for manuscripts, every effort will be made to return them, if a stamped and addressed envelope is enclosed.
-All correspondence intended for the Editor should be addressed: The Editor, PRACTICAL WIRELESS, George Newnes, Id., Towier House, Southampton Street, Strand, W.C.2.
-Towing to the rapid progress in the design of wireless apparatus and to our efforts to keep our readers in touch with the latest developments, we give no varranty that apparatus described in our columns is not the subject of letters patent.
-Copyright in all drawings, photographs and articles published in PRACTICAL WIRELESS is specifically reserved throughout the countries signatory to the Berne Convention and the U.S.A.
-Reproductions or imitations of any of these are therefore expressly forbidden.
-PRACTICAL WIRELESS is in course in an and an environment of the used the tore specifically reserved throughout the Countries in the top the Berne Convention and the U.S.A.
+While the Editor does not hold himself responsible for manuscripts, erery effort will be made to return them if a stamped and addressed envelope is enclosed.
+All correspondence intended for the Editor should be addressed : The Editor, PRACTICAL WIRFLESS, George Newnes, Idd., Tower House, Southampton Street, Strand, W.C.2.
+Owing to the rapid progress in the design of wireless apparatus and to our efforts to keep our readers in touch with the latest developments, ur give no warrant y that apparatus described in our columns is not the subject of letters patent.
+Copyright in all drawings, pholographs and articles published in PRACTICAL WIRELESS is specifically reserved throughout the Countries signatory to the Berne Convention and the U.S.A.
+Reproductions or imilations of any of these are therefore erpressly forbidden.
+PRACTICAL WIRELESS.

-. das Bas ber ber Ber Bir Ber Ber Ber der Ber Ger Ber Ber Ber Ber Ber Ber Ber Ber Ber annoyed when small boys chalk rude words on garden gates.
+annoyed when small boys chalk rude words on garden gates.
 We hope that it will inspire them to revolt against their leaders.
 Germans are occupying the countries, and it may be that it will inspire the van-quished peoples and buoy them up in the hope that we shall release them from their bondage.
-If this is, the next, it bondage.
-If this is the case, it was remiss of this country not to have inspired them before they were overrun.
-The effort should have been designed to make them resist instead of, as in most cases, to have been passively overrun.
+If this is the case, it was remiss of this country not to have inspired them before they were overrun. effort should have been designed to make them resist instead of, as in most cases, to have been passively overrun.